Barnes-Jewish Hospital Campus Renewal

 St. Louis, MO

-Castle completed the $11 million design-build civil scope, supporting the construction of a $655 million 560,000-square-foot tower—a replacement for the demolished Queeny Tower—at the Barnes-Jewish Hospital campus.
-We executed a civil excavation and site utilities scope of work, including structure demolition, site clearing, earth moving, asphalt paving, concrete paving, site cast-in-place concrete, storm utility drainage piping, and subdrainage.
+Castle completed the $11 million design-build civil scope, supporting the $655-million, 560,000-square-foot tower replacement for the demolished Queeny Tower on the Barnes-Jewish Hospital campus.
+The excavation and site utilities scope included structural demolition, site clearing, earth moving, asphalt paving, concrete paving, site cast-in-place concrete, and installing storm sewer and subdrainage systems.

 Evolving healthcare models prompted the demolition and replacement of Queeny Tower (est. 1965).
 The design of the new 10-story tower prioritizes private inpatient rooms, high efficiency, and comfort, meeting modern technological and care needs.
 Additional design elements include the tower sitting atop a six-story podium, a southern entry plaza, and further improvements such as enhanced open and public areas, patient/visitor parking, as well as arrival and departure.